 It’s from April to June that we receive the majority of people that are looking to live in Portugal.
-We plan for them a Discovery Visit that is a good opportunity to experience Portugal first hand and gather the information needed to support a decision of living in our country, namely regarding cost of living.
-In this article we explore some of the “Must Do” things that we recommend for a first Discovery Visit.
+We plan a Discovery Visit, which gives people the opportunity to experience Portugal first hand and gather the information needed to help make the decision of living in Portugal.

 In this article we explore some activities that are included in the visit and that are must do's that we recommend.

 Let’s start with some practical things to learn a bit more about the Portuguese culture.
 First thing is to go to a subway station in Lisbon and buy a ticket so that you can use and experience the public transportation network.
 In the big cities like Lisbon or Oporto a monthly pass is less than 40€ and you will quickly see that you don’t need car to move around in these cities.
 By subway, bus or train let’s make a pitstop and visit a terrace or traditional café (Brasileira in Lisbon, Santa Cruz in Coimbra or Majestic in Porto are our top choices) to make new friends and discover new tastes!

 Portuguese history is always a good conversation topic, you will hear a lot of Portuguese converse about the Portuguese Navigators, culture, and about the "good old times" - in those conversations you will feel an untranslatable word that only the Portuguese use: “Saudade”.
 The word “Saudade” only exists in the Portuguese language, it describes a very strong feeling that you have when you deeply miss someone or a moment.